-With this method 1-1/2 to 2 inch staples are used versus nailing cleats to attach the wood flooring to the subfloor.
+With the staple down method, 1-1/2 to 2 inch staples are used versus nailing cleats to attach the wood flooring to the subfloor.
 A pneumatic gun is used to drive the staple into the wood flooring and subfloor.
-Not all wood flooring manufacturers recommend the same staple gun so using professional installers will insure that the right staple gun and right size staples are utilized.
+Not all wood flooring manufacturers recommend the same staple gun, so using professional installers will ensure that the right staple gun and right size staples are utilized.

 3. Glue Down: adhesives are the rule here.

-4. Floating: flooring on a bed of padding.
+4. Floating floors: flooring on a bed of padding.

-With the floating installation method the floor is not mechanically fastened to any part of the subfloor.
+With the floating floor installation method, the floor is not mechanically fastened to any part of the subfloor.
 A thin pad is placed between the wood flooring and the subfloor.
-Then a recommended wood glue is applied in the tongue and groove of each plank to hold the planks together.
+Then, the appropriate wood glue is applied in the tongue and groove of each plank to hold the planks together.
 In some cases the floor will have interlocking ends and edges and no adhesives will be required.
 The padding has its advantages: it protects against moisture, reduces noise transmission, is softer under foot, and provides for some additional “R” value.
 Some engineered floors and all Longstrip floors can be floated.
-This is a very fast, easy and clean method of installing your floor.
+This is a very fast, easy and clean method of installing your hardwood floor.

 All solid hardwood products need to be acclimated to the new environment for at least 24 hours prior to installation.
-Product will be divided into smaller lots and stored in the designated rooms if necessary.
+Wood flooring product will be divided into smaller lots and stored in the designated rooms if necessary.

-What to know and do before installation day
+What to know and do before wood flooring installation day

-Remove all furniture and other objects and materials from the areas where the installation will take place.
-Some installers will move your furniture, but there may be an additional charge for doing so.
+Remove all furniture and other objects and materials from the areas where the hardwood flooring installation will take place.
+Some installers will move your furniture, but there will be an additional charge for doing so.
 Before moving, you’ll also need to empty the contents of china cabinets, closets and the like.
-Be aware that the area of installation must be climate controlled (heated or air conditioned).
+Be aware that the area of installation must be climate controlled (heated or air-conditioned).
 Indoor humidity should be maintained between 45-65%.

 Please consider how your old floor covering will be taken up and disposed of.
-This can be a time consuming task.
+This will cause dust and you should take proper precautions to protect your belongings.
+This can be a time-consuming task.
 We recommend that you check with us about the cost and the method of disposal.
 If you prefer to remove your present floor covering, do it at least one day prior to arrival of your hardwood product to allow for cleanup and floor preparation.
-If removing old carpet, please pull the staples out of the floor from the original pad.
+If removing old carpet, please pull out the staples and tackstrip.

 Have a plan in mind regarding your trim.